A Low Effort Approach to Structured CNN Design Using PCA: Framing Optimal Model Design as a Dimensionality Reduction Problem

 \subsection{Additional Insights}

 Our method comes with two additional insights.
-Firstly, the PCA graphs give designers a way to estimate the accuracy-efficiency tradeoff, and the ability to find a smaller architecture that retains less than 99.9\% of the variance depending on the constrained power or memory budget of the application.
-Secondly, they offer an insight into the sensitivity of different layers to pruning.
+First, the PCA graphs give designers a way to estimate the accuracy-efficiency tradeoff, and the ability to find a smaller architecture that retains less than 99.9\% of the variance depending on the constrained energy or memory budget of the application.
+Second, it offers an insight into the sensitivity of different layers to pruning.

-\textbf{Accuracy-Efficiency Tradeoff} Fig. \ref{fig:results} shows the effect of decreasing the percentage of retained variance on accuracy for 3 different dataset-network pairs.
+\textbf{Accuracy-Efficiency Tradeoff:} Fig. \ref{fig:results} shows the effect of decreasing the percentage of retained variance on accuracy for 3 different dataset-network pairs.
 Each point in the graph is a network that is trained from scratch, whose layer-wise architecture is defined by the choice of cumulative variance to retain, shown on the x-axis.
-The linearity of this graph shows that PCA gives us a good, predictable way to arrive at an architecture for reduced accuracy without having to do empirical experiments each time.
-Section IV explains this figure in greater detail. \textbf{Sensitivity of Different Layers to Pruning} The second insight that the PCA graphs hint at is the sensitivity of layers to pruning, as a steeper graph shows points to the fact that lesser filters can explain most of the variance of the data.
+The linearity of this graph shows that PCA gives a good, reliable way to arrive at an architecture for reduced accuracy without having to do empirical experiments each time.
+Section IV explains this figure in greater detail. \textbf{Sensitivity of Different Layers to Pruning:} The second insight that the PCA graphs hint at is the sensitivity of layers to pruning, as a steeper graph points to the fact that lesser filters can explain most of the variance of the data.
 If the graph is very sharp, then it can be pruned more aggressively compared to a smoother graph where the principal components are well spread out with each component contributing to accuracy.
 This is shown in Fig. \ref{fig:sensitivity}, plotted for training VGG-16 \cite{VGG} adapted to CIFAR-10 data.
-From this figure, we can also see the expansion of the number of significant dimensions until layer 7 and subsequent contraction from layer 8, leading us to identify the optimized number of layers before the classifier as 7.
+From this figure, the expansion of the number of significant dimensions until layer 7 and subsequent contraction from layer 8 can also be observed, leading to the identification of the optimized number of layers before the classifier as 7.